renjith-digicat/CEAI-Team/README.md

-## CEAI Team - Digital Catapult
+## CEAIT Team - Digital Catapult

-A series of blogs published by the *Cutting Edge AI Team* (CEAI Team) of Digital Catapult.
+A series of blogs published by the *Cutting Edge AI Technologies Team* (CEAIT Team) of Digital Catapult.

 ---
 #### 1. Entiry Alignment